johnyob/aml/chapters/aml.typ

     name: [Expressions],
     $e ::= &x | efun x -> e | e space e \
       | &elet x = e ein e | efun (etype alpha) -> e | (e : tau) \
-      | &eraise e \
       | &erefl | ematch (e : tau = tau) ewith erefl -> e$,
   ),
 )

 #aml extends #ml expressions, variables, functions and let expressions are standard. #aml introduces an explicit universal quantifier $efun (etype alpha) -> e$, equivalent to System #textsf("F")'s $Lambda alpha. e$.
 The constructor $erefl$ has the type $tau = tau$.
-$eraise e$ is used to refute expressions $e$ that inhabit the empty (or _void_) type $tbot$
-#footnote[Void types are not entirely necessary for the presentation of ambivalence.
-However, they remove edge cases when combined with ambivalent types (and ?maybe improve the treatment of absurdity).].
 The $ematch (e : tau_1 = tau_2) ewith erefl -> e'$ construct introduces the type-level equality in $e'$ as a _local constraint_ using the proof $e$.

 _Types_.
 The syntax of types is as follows: